-the RBS must: When assessing an application for a building permit
+When assessing an application for a building permit, the RBS must:

-- • - Ensure that adequate documencation has been locked in a cordance with regulation 26 Be satisfied the proposed demilision work complies with the Act and the Regulations - Inspect and approve the propage precautions prior to commencement of the demolition work - Ensure precautions related to public safety are adjuguate and in place under Reg 116.
+- Ensure that adequate documentation has been lodged in accordance with regulation 26 - Be satisfied the proposed demolition work complies with the Act and the Regulations - Ensure precautions related to public safety are adequate and in place under regulations 116 & 117 (if required).

-In addition, the RBS must also ensure the precautions under Regulation 117 are taken before and during demolition in accordance with AS 2601-2001 (the Standard) and:
+In addition, the RBS must also ensure the precautions under regulation 117 are taken before and during demolition in accordance with the Standard and:

-- The demolition must not be commanced until the precautionary measures have been inspected and approved by the RBS - No part of any external wall on or within 3 m of a street alignment may be pulled down except during the hours that the RBS directs - Protective outriggers must be installed where necessary to guard against danger to life or property or when required by the relevant building surveyor The site must be cleared of all debris.
+- The demolition must not be commenced until the precautionary measures have been inspected and approved by the RBS - No part of any external wall on or within 3 m of a street alignment may be pulled down except during the hours that the RBS directs - Protective outriggers must be installed where necessary to guard against danger to life or property or when required by the relevant building surveyor - The site must be cleared of all debris.